Typhoon Mawar lashes Guam as Category 4 storm with strong winds, rain

 Videos posted on social media showed fallen trees, a flipped pickup truck, solar panels flying through the air, parts of a wall of a multistory hotel crumbling to the ground and exposing rebar, and storm surge and waves crashing through coastal reefs.
 The early scope of the damage was difficult to ascertain, with power and internet failures making communication with the far-flung island difficult to impossible as the storm carved an excruciatingly slow path.

-The storm clipped the far northern part of Guam, but otherwise it was in the channel between the island and its neighbor to the north, Rota, Landon Aydlett said.
-Peak winds at the weather service office in Guam reached 105 mph (169 kph), but the office later lost its wind sensors, he said.
+Peak winds at the weather service's Guam office reached 105 mph (169 kph), but the office later lost its wind sensors, Aydlett said.
 The building was vibrating with a “constant, low rumbling,” and its doors and windows were shaking, he said.

 “We have the peak conditions going on for a couple more hours.
 I think thrashing is the word I would use,” he said by phone.
 “There are trees everywhere at this point.
 Daylight tomorrow is really going to be a shock to a lot of people.”